Instance details

 Network information

-VPC, VSwitch ID, and public access: These fields display the VPC, VSwitch, and public access settings you selected for the instance during purchase.
+VPC, vSwitch ID, and public access: Displays the VPC, vSwitch, and public access settings selected during instance purchase.

 Public access whitelist: Public access is disabled by default.